1. Governing policy

 2.1 The Admission team makes the assessment according to the following criteria:

 a.
-The supporting evidence must meet clauses 4.3, 4.4 in the Advanced Standing Policy;
+The supporting evidence must meet clauses 4.4 on currency and 4.5 on relevancy in the Advanced Standing Policy;

 b.
 If an articulation agreement or block credit arrangement exists or a prior assessment of the same advanced standing has been granted, assess the application against the agreed advanced standing;